eliteprox/comfy-workflows-api/README.md

 docker run -p 8787:8787 -e ADMIN_API_KEY=super-secret comfy-workflows-api
 ```

+### GitHub Actions

+The repository includes a GitHub Actions workflow that automatically builds and pushes the Docker image to `eliteencoder/comfy-workflows-api` on Docker Hub when committing to main.

+**Setup:**
+1. Go to your GitHub repository settings → Secrets and variables → Actions
+2. Add the following secrets:
+   - `DOCKERHUB_USERNAME` – Your Docker Hub username
+   - `DOCKERHUB_TOKEN` – Your Docker Hub access token ([create one here](https://hub.docker.com/settings/security))

 ## Environment Variables

 - `PORT` – Server port (default: 8787)
 - `ADMIN_API_KEY` – Required for write operations
 - `CORS_ALLOW_ORIGIN` – CORS origin (default: *)
 - `DATA_FILE` – Path to workflows JSON file (default: ./workflows.json)

+**Note:** When using Docker Compose, the workflows data is stored in a `./data` directory which is mounted as a volume.
+This ensures data persistence across container restarts.